 Download our templates

-You don't need to present your school improvement plan (SIP) in any specific format.
+You don't need to present your SIP in any specific format.
 Whatever format you use, it should be part of your overall improvement process and not created specifically for Ofsted.

 Option 1: template based on the 2019 Ofsted framework

 Use our template to create your SIP based on the 2019 Ofsted framework.

 To help you create your SIP, use our SEF template and checklist to identify key areas of improvement.

 Alternatively, choose this version if it suits your school's planning better.
 We’ve developed it with 1 of our teaching school partners and our associate education expert Neil Hemmings.

 - Contextual information